More from USgamer

-Rockstar originally introduced a first person feature in GTA 5 well after launch, but with Red Dead Redemption 2, it's there from day one.
-In this Red Dead Redemption 2 camera guide, we'll be walking you through how to switch to first person in Red Dead Redemption 2, as well as how to activate the cinematic camera, which puts the landscape of the game front and center.
+Rockstar added in a first person perspective after the launch of GTA 5, but with Red Dead Redemption 2, it's available from launch.
+In this Red Dead Redemption 2 camera guide, we'll be walking you through how to change camera in Red Dead Redemption 2, so you can switch back and forth between the first and third person cameras, as well as the special cinematic camera.

 But if you instead need help with any other areas of Rockstar’s game, you’ll want to head over to our Red Dead Redemption 2 guides hub.
 It’s on this page that you can find all the information you need about getting to grips with the combat and world of the game in the opening hours, as well as a full index of our in depth guide pages.